inesleite/promo-impact/README.md

 # Rossmann Causality

-Causality approach using 2 different models.
+Causality approach using 2 different models - My hypothesis is Sales can be optimized (maximized) if certain promotions in certain segments of products (Assortments) are launched in specific days and holidays.
+The ultimate goal would be to automate promotions and eventually stocks.

 Rossmann Store Sales Challenge - Forecast sales using store, promotion, and competitor data - [link](https://www.kaggle.com/c/rossmann-store-sales)